pymmcore-plus/pymmcore-plus/docs/install.md

     mmcore install
     ```

-    This will download the latest release of micro-manager and place it in the
+    This will download the latest release of micro-manager and, by default, place it in
-    `pymmcore-plus` folder.
-If you would like to modify the location of the
+    a `pymmcore-plus\mm` folder in the user's data directory (e.g. `C:\Users\UserName\AppData\Local\pymmcore-plus\mm`).
+If you would like to modify
-    installation, or the release of micro-manager to install, you can use the
+    the location of the installation, or the release of micro-manager to install, you can use
-    `--dest` and `--release` flags respectively.
+    the `--dest` and `--release` flags respectively.

-    For more information, run:
+    For more information on the `install` command, run:

     ```bash
     mmcore install --help
+    ```

+    To explore all the `mmcore` command line tool functionalities, run:

+    ```bash
+    mmcore --help
     ```

 2. **Download manually from micro-manager.org**